Honda Ballade: Ballade (South Africa) reintroduction

 The Ballade name continued to be used for a Civic-based model in South Africa, where it was used instead of Civic on locally produced versions until 2001.
 South African Ballades were assembled by the local subsidiary of Daimler-Benz, which wanted to market a smaller and cheaper car in addition to its Mercedes-Benz models.
 The Ballade name was adopted because it was perceived to have more luxury and upmarket connotations than the Civic name.
 This was important because the Ballade was sold through the Mercedes-Benz dealership channel.

-Since March 2011, the City is sold as the Ballade in South Africa.
+From March 2011 to November 2025, the City was sold as the Ballade in South Africa.